sabegg2/nosql-challenge/README.md

 Below I summarize the various operations performed to the data in the NoSQL_setup.ipynb file.

 In the setup, I imported the data and set up the uk_food database.
-I made some modifications/updates, including (1) Added a new entry for Penang Flavours restaurant, (2) Updated the BusinessTypeID of this new entry,
+I made some modifications/updates, including:

+(1) Added a new entry for Penang Flavours restaurant,

+(2) Updated the BusinessTypeID of this new entry,

-(3) Removed all documents with the LocalAuthorityName of Dover, (4) Updated the latitude and longitude to decimal numbers, (5) Set non-numerical ratings to null and changed numerical ratings to integers.
+(3) Removed all documents with the LocalAuthorityName of Dover,

+(4) Updated the latitude and longitude to decimal numbers,

+(5) Set non-numerical ratings to null and changed numerical ratings to integers.

 ## Analysis Summary